Lake Panasoffkee Fishing

 - Explore Shady Brook, Big Jones, and Little Jones creeks by small boat during high-water conditions.
 Access from Lake Panasoffkee.

-- Outlet channel to Lake Panasoffkee generally not navigable except in high-water situations.
+- Outlet channels to Lake Panasoffkee are generally not navigable except in high-water situations.

-- Separate areas available for equestrian and group primitive camping.
+- Separate areas are available for equestrian and group primitive camping.

 - Campgrounds are equipped with fire rings, grills, and picnic tables.

-- Non-potable well water open at the equestrian campground.
+- Non-potable well water is open at the equestrian campground.

 - Maximum occupancy — 40 campers.